 of the application, applicants must compose an essay addressing the following topics

-Application deadline: The admissions process is rolling.
-Get your applications in
+- Application deadline: The admissions process is rolling.
+Get your applications in early.

-Interviews: Applicants who meet the program requirements will be invited to interview
+- Interviews: If deemed necessary, applicants who meet the program requirements will be invited to interview for the program.

 If you have questions regarding the AHEC Scholars program please contact Catherine Malin at 270-745-3325.